-I bought a 1st floor flat in Brading, conveyancing having been completed in 2010.
-Can you work out an approximate cost of a lease extension?
-Comparable properties in Brading with over 90 years remaining are worth £195,000.
-The ground rent is £45 charged once a year.
-The lease ceases on 21st October 2081
+I invested in buying a ground floor flat in Brading, conveyancing was carried out in 2007.
+Can you please calculate a probable premium for a statutory lease extension?
+Equivalent properties in Brading with an extended lease are worth £190,000.
+The average or mid-range amount of ground rent is £65 levied per year.
+The lease finishes on 21st October 2080

-The figure above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more comprehensive due diligence.
-Do not use the figures in tribunal or court proceedings.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive due diligence.
+Do not use this information in a Notice of Claim or as an informal offer.
 There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information before seeking the advice of a professional.
+Please do not take any other action placing reliance on this information without first seeking the advice of a professional.